RobertApikyan/LifecycleMvp/README.md

 ...
 ```
 #### LifecyclePresenter's Lifecycle
-LifecyclePresenter's has five lifeycle methods.
+LifecyclePresenter's has five lifecycle methods.

 1. First one is ``` onCreate() ```, which is the initial stating point for presenter.
-As we know this method is calling by [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework, when presenter instance is created, since LifecylePresenter is Activity lifecycle persistance, it will be called only once.
-It is getting called when [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework finish binding all components together. (more about AbstactMvp components [here](https://github.com/RobertApikyan/AbstractMvp)).
-Only onCreate() lifecycle method is related with presenter's lifecycle, upcomming methods are binded with viewController lifecycle.
+As we know this method is calling by [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework, when presenter instance is created, since LifecyclePresenter is Activity lifecycle persistence, it will be called only once.
+It is getting called when [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework finish binding all components together. (more about AbstractMvp components [here](https://github.com/RobertApikyan/AbstractMvp)).
+Only onCreate() lifecycle method is related with presenter's lifecycle, upcoming methods are bounded with viewController lifecycle.

 2. ``` onViewAttach() ``` This method is getting called with ViewController's onCreate()
 3. ``` onViewStart() ``` This method is getting called with ViewController's onStart()